What is time management?

 Tip: 10 – Heavy work first

-Try to finish heavy work in the morning and finish it by noon.
+Try to finish for heavy work in the working and finish it by noon.
 The first hour of the work is most productive, it is a good idea to tackle those heavy work first.

-Keep a note of things that divert you off the track.
-Try to block the distraction as much as you can.
+Keep a note of things which divert you off the track, try to block the distraction as much as you can.

 Time management in life is very important, and it is a long-term process.
 You need to keep learning and follow rules and schedule very strictly to see the results.
 Find your weakness and constantly try to fix it.